4loopltd/HiveCell/README.md

 > “What if intelligence wasn’t a single massive brain, but a buzzing swarm of specialist minds?”

 HiveCell is a conceptual exploration into distributed, modular AI systems.
 It proposes an alternative to monolithic LLMs by imagining a mesh of small, specialised models or "Hive Cells" coordinated by a decentralised control layer called the Cognitive Operating System (COS).
+See: Richard Anaya - [Cognitive Operating Systems](https://www.richardanaya.com/p/cognitive-operating-systems)

 This repo is a work-in-progress.
 It’s not a product or framework, just a space to play with AI, think out loud, sketch ideas, and maybe prototype a few components over time.